Proposed Symposia and Colloquia for Botany 2024

 Abstract

-Dr. Charles Edwin Bessey (1845 – 1915) was a student of Asa Gray who made influential contributions to agronomy, taxonomy and systematics.
-However, just as important are his contributions as an author, professor, administrator, and president of the American Academy of Sciences to the development of botanical education in the Midwest and across the United States.
+Dr. Charles Edwin Bessey (1845 – 1915) worked with Asa Gray and made influential contributions to agronomy, taxonomy and systematics.
+However, just as important are his contributions as an author, professor, administrator, and president of the American Association for the Advancement of Science to the development of botanical education.
 Bessey authored multiple botany textbooks and trained a generation of influential botanists.
 To honor his contributions, BSA annually gives the Charles Edwin Bessey Teaching Award to an individual whose work has impacted botanical education at a regional, national or international level.
 Awardees, like Bessey himself, are dedicated scientists who have made important contributions to the science of botany while also sharing their love of plants with students to develop a new generation of botanists.

 Financially supported by the BSA.
 Sponsored in name only by the BSA Development and Structural and the Historical Section.